haoxins/haoxins.github.io/archived/2021-programming-rust-2nd-2.md

     Starting after its first poll, we must assume the future may not be safe to move.

+* The flexibility of the first life stage is what lets us pass futures to `block_on` and `spawn` and call adapter methods like `race` and `fuse`, all of which take futures by value.
+In fact, even the asynchronous function call that created the future in the first place had to return it to the caller; that was a `move` as well.
+* To enter its second life stage, the future must be *polled*.
+The `poll` method requires the future be passed as a `Pin<&mut Self>` value. `Pin` is a wrapper for *pointer types* (like `&mut Self`) that restricts how the pointers can be used, ensuring that their referents (like `Self`) cannot ever be moved again.
+So you must produce a `Pin-wrapped` pointer to the future before you can poll it.

+* This, then, is Rust's strategy for keeping futures *safe*: a future can't become dangerous to move until it's *polled*; you can't poll a future until you've constructed a `Pin-wrapped` pointer to it; and once you've done that, the future can't be moved.
+* **"A value you can't move"** sounds impossible: moves are everywhere in Rust.

+* Although this section has discussed asynchronous *functions*, everything here applies to asynchronous *blocks* as well.
+* A freshly created future of an *asynchronous block* simply captures the variables it will use from the surrounding code, like a closure.
+* Only polling the future can create references to its contents, rendering it `unsafe` to `move`.

 * In practice, every account of implementing high-volume servers that we could find emphasized the importance of measurement, tuning, and a relentless campaign to